-Sunday we arose chipper and cheerful, with a lightness in our step and bright eyes ready to meet the day…and if you believe that then I’ll also tell you I’m a size 2, wasp-waisted 23-year old who always wears stockings and 5- inch heels.
+Sunday morning of Queen Mary Art Deco Festival, we arose chipper and cheerful, with a lightness in our step and bright eyes ready to meet the day…and if you believe that then I’ll also tell you I’m a size 2, wasp-waisted 23-year old who always wears stockings and 5- inch heels.
 My red lipstick never fades, my waist-length hair is always perfectly coiffed, and my breath smells of rose blossoms.
 Yeah, I didn’t think you were that gullible.

 Sunday’s lectures included When Deco Rode the Rails and Music Moderne.
 I was especially tickled when I made a surprise appearance in the DecoNautica: Ship-Shape Structures & Sailor Style in the Art Deco Era presentation.